Emeryville, California: Post-industrial redevelopment

 In 2001, the city contracted developer Madison Marquette to build a new shopping center, the Bay Street Shopping Center.
 It was to be built on the site of a defunct paint factory.
-But this was a historic site of an Ohlone village and sacred burial ground.
+But this was a historic site of an Ohlone village and burial ground.
 Madison Marquette developers worked with archaeologists and Ohlone tribe representatives in order to avoid disturbing the human remains.
 The tribe approved reinterment of some remains at an undisclosed location on the site.
 The completed mall displays photographs of the historic shellmound, but it does not mention the burial grounds.
 An Ohlone representative said they believed the information would make shoppers there uncomfortable.

+In February 2025, Sutter Health announced plans for a major healthcare expansion in Emeryville with a US$1 billion medical campus.
+This project will repurpose two existing buildings—located at 5555 Hollis Street and 5300 Chiron Street—as outpatient centers and specialty clinics set to open in 2028, and will include a new flagship hospital at 53rd and Horton Streets scheduled to open in 2033.
+The new hospital (expected to replace the Alta Bates campus in Berkeley) will feature at least 200 beds, emergency services, an intensive care unit, and private patient rooms.
+Designed to address the growing healthcare needs of the East Bay, the development is expected to boost Sutter Health’s patient capacity from roughly 480,000 to 800,000, and it is anticipated to have a significant positive economic impact on Emeryville by creating hundreds of jobs and stimulating local business growth.

 Geography

-According to the United States Census Bureau, the city has a total area of 2.2 sqmi, of which 1.3 sqmi of it is land and 1.0 sqmi of it (38.02%) is water.
+According to the United States Census Bureau, the city has a total area of 2.2 sqmi, of which 1.3 sqmi of it is land and 1.0 sqmi of it (43.11%) is water.
 Named Watergate, the Emeryville marina is home to a mixed-use development, including two marinas (one public, the other private), a park, a residential condominium community known as Watergate, a business park with several office buildings, and several restaurants.